DropSnorz/OwlPlug/README.md

 OwlPlug central is the default Store source.
 If you wan't to include your plugin in OwlPlug Central, create an issue in this repository with a link to download your plugin.
 Owlplug Central backend is a quick prototype/POC for the Store feature integration in Owlplug.
-- Mirror: Binairies are stored in OwlPlug central server.
-- Bridge: You keep plugin binairies on your server by providing only a file access URL to OwlPlug central.
-I don't like this option for security reasons, but it still usefull for testing purpose.

 # Development